angular/components/guides/theming.md

 The `core-theme` Sass mixin emits prerequisite styles for common features used by multiple components, such as ripples.
 This mixin must be included once per theme.

-Each Angular Material component has a "color" mixin that emits the component's color styles and a "typography" mixin that emits the component's typography styles.
+Each Angular Material component has a mixin for each color , typography, and density.
+For example, `MatButton` declares `button-color`, `button-typography`, and `button-density`.
+Each mixin emits only the styles corresponding to that area of customization.

-Additionally, each component has a "theme" mixin that emits styles for both color and typography.
+Additionally, each component has a "theme" mixin that emits all styles that depend on the theme config.
-This theme mixin will only emit color or typography styles if you provided a corresponding configuration to `define-light-theme` or `define-dark-theme`.
+This theme mixin only emits color, typography, or density styles if you provided a corresponding configuration to `define-light-theme` or `define-dark-theme`.

 Apply the styles for each of the components used in your application by including each of their